ChrisWilson477/SDC-ProductOverview/README.md

 # Running the Project Locally

-TO spin up the Dockerized Database, use the following command in your terminal:
+To spin up the Dockerized Database, use the following command in your terminal:

 docker run --rm -it -v "/Users/chriswilson/Documents/GitHub/SDC-ProductOverview/pgdata:/var/lib/postgresql/data" -v "$(pwd):/var/sdc" -p 5432:5432 sdc-pg